mandar-opc/model_server/documentation/DeveloperGuide.md

 ## Set up the Development Environment <a name="set-env"></a>

-The [tests](#run-the-tests) in this guide are written in Python.
+The tests in this guide are written in Python.
 Therefore, to complete the functional tests, Python 3.6 - 3.8 must be installed.

 In-case of problems, see <a href="#debug">Debugging</a>

 ## Prepare Environment to Use the Tests <a name="test-prep"></a>

 ### Step 1: Compile source code
-1. Build the development `ovms-build` Docker* image(Deep Learning Deployment Toolkit-DLDT)
+1. Build the development `ovms-build` Docker* image
    ```bash
    make docker_build DLDT_PACKAGE_URL=<URL>
    ```